krestfield/docs/certdog/ip_restricting.md

-It is possible to restrict access to certdog via IP address filtering
+It is possible to restrict access to certdog via IP address filtering.
+Both IPv4 and IPv6 addresses are supported

 IP addresses are permitted or whitelisted (rather than denied) and these settings are managed at the *Team* level